 "It's a one-size fits all solution to what is an extraordinarily complex problem," said Stephanie Carvin, who has worked as a national security analyst and is now researching terrorism and security at Carleton University.

 "You have individuals who might be suffering from mental health issues, some who might be confused religiously, and then there's individuals who might actually be quite violent and on the verge of mobilizing," said Carvin.
 "There's probably a lot of grey in between even those three categories."

 When the previous Conservative government overhauled the terrorism peace bond process, under Bill C-51, it became significantly easier for prosecutors to obtain the orders.
 Instead of needing to convince a judge that they believe an individual will commit a terrorist act, they need only convince the court that the individual may commit an act.

 Speaking to a Parliamentary committee in 2015, RCMP Commissioner Bob Paulsen said, "By having people on conditions, we're able to sort of intervene and work with them to try to get them out of that path."
-People can be placed on a peace bond for a maximum of 12 months if they haven't previously been convicted of a terrorism offence.
+People can be placed on a peace bond for a maximum of 12 months if they haven't previously been convicted of a terrorism offense.

 On Monday, Conservative leadership candidate Tony Clement declared that unless authorities can watch them 24/7, people at high risk of committing terrorism should be held in jail without charge.

 The RCMP has admitted that Driver, who went on to record and upload a martyrdom video, craft two homemade explosive devices, and was allegedly planning on carrying out some sort of attack in Toronto when he was stopped by police, was not under constant surveillance.